-The early childhood transfer track for non-teaching prepares students to transfer to any public college or university in North Carolina as a junior.
-At least 60 hours of its course work will be accepted toward a baccalaureate degree in early childhood programs for the purpose of its students obtaining a degree for work with young children in areas other than teaching.
+The early childhood transfer track for teaching licensure prepares students to transfer to any public college or university in North Carolina as a junior.
+At least 60 hours of its coursework will be accepted toward a baccalaureate degree in early childhood programs for the purpose of its students obtaining teacher licensure of Birth through Kindergarten.